Our Services

 Helpful Resources

-High urea usually means your kidneys are struggling to clear waste, most often from dehydration, kidney disease or injury, very high protein intake, heart problems, or gastrointestinal bleeding, and severe elevations can progress to uremia.
+High urea (blood urea nitrogen) typically signals that your kidneys aren't clearing waste efficiently.
+The most common causes include dehydration, kidney disease or injury, very high protein intake, heart problems, or gastrointestinal bleeding.
+When left unaddressed, severely elevated urea can progress to uremia, a dangerous condition.

-There are several factors to consider.
-Medically approved next steps include hydrating if appropriate, repeating labs with creatinine and eGFR, reviewing medications, making cautious diet changes with your clinician, and seeking urgent care for red flags like confusion or trouble breathing; see below for important details that could change your next steps.
+Medically approved next steps include: hydrating appropriately, repeating labs with creatinine and eGFR, reviewing your current medications, making cautious dietary changes with your clinician, and seeking urgent care for red flags such as confusion or trouble breathing.

 Urea is a waste product your body makes every day.
 When levels are high, it's usually a sign that something isn't working as well as it should—most often your kidneys.
 While high urea can sometimes be mild and reversible, it can also signal a more serious problem that needs medical attention.